Industrial Engineering Requirements

 Industrial Engineering Careers

 The career trajectory of people with an Industrial Engineering degree appears to be focused around a few careers.
-The most common career that users with Industrial Engineering degrees have experience in is CIO, followed by Drill Press Operator, Music Arranger, Elevator Mechanic, Wind Turbine Services Technician, Orthotist and Prosthetist, Wind Energy Engineer, Range Manager, Technical Product Manager, and Grain Elevator Worker.
+The most common career that users with Industrial Engineering degrees have experience in is Drill Press Operator, followed by Music Arranger, Elevator Mechanic, Wind Turbine Services Technician, Product Safety Engineer, Orthotist and Prosthetist, CIO, Wind Energy Engineer, Range Manager, and Grain Elevator Worker.

 |Career||% of graduates||% of population||Multiple|